paulwizviz/mengawas/README.md

 # Overview

-This is a **educational** project to demonstrates the use of blockchain-based technologies networked in a way to support wine-making supply chain.
+This is a **educational** project that demonstrates the application of blockchain-base technologies to support wine-making supply chain.

 This project is presented from the perspective of a fictional company with a mission to help businesses form networks by leveraging on blockchain technologies.
-When you encounter the pronouns `we`, `our` and `us`, they refer to the fictional company.
-This fictional company is **not** a participants in the supply chain only in the role of technology provider.
+The narrative is presented from the viewpoint of a fictional company with the sole mission of assisting businesses in forming networks through the utilization of blockchain technologies.
+In instances where pronouns such as `we,` `our,` and `us` are used, they specifically refer to the fictional company.
+It is crucial to note that this fictional entity operates solely as a technology provider and is not a participant in the supply chain itself.

-Also for the purpose of this project, fictional countries (`Atlantis`, `Wakanda` and more) and companies and personas to represent participants in the supply chain.
+For clarity and focus on problem-solving steps within the project, fictional entities, including countries (`Atlantis,` `Wakanda,` etc.), companies, and personas, have been introduced.
+This deliberate use of fictional elements aims to prevent distractions that might arise from the association with real-world entities, allowing a more concentrated exploration of the project's problem-solving methodologies.

 ## Context